 The NF profile registered in NRF of an IMS AS that supports monitoring of IMS events may include support for the Nimsas_ImsEE service and related service operations.
 Additionally, the NF profile of the IMS AS may include the list of IMS events the IMS AS instance supports.
 NF consumers of the Nimsas_ImsEE service (i.e., HSS and NEF) can make use of this information in the NF profile of the IMS AS to determine the IMS AS instances that support monitoring of a given IMS event.

-As an optimization option, a subscriber can subscribe to a number of events in a single subscription.
-In this case, event filters are applied to each event independently for event detection.
-Additionally, notification to detected events are handled individually.